Mohit-Porwal/Basic-Stock-Trading/README.md

 You can also find the above script in the init.sql file in backend folder.

 To setup the backend and frontend, create a new folder on your local machine.
-Open the command prompt and inside your project folder (root), and follow the commands.
+Open the command prompt and inside your project folder (root), follow the commands.

 ## Setup the backend